 “No woman should feel nervous or anxious if she’s still pregnant after her due date,” says Alex C. Vidaeff, M.D., M.P.H., a maternal-fetal medicine researcher and practitioner at the University of Texas Medical School at Houston.
 “Due dates can be off by a week in either direction.”
 Sometimes, you may be delayed by even two or more weeks, but this is no reason to worry.
 Many women get worried and distress when it’s past their due date.

 Your doctor calculates or estimates your due date in the first trimester by adding 40 weeks to the first day of your last menstrual period.
-Then, this timeline is synced
+Then, this timeline is synced with an ultrasound image of the embryo or fetus to get a clear picture.
+But the fact is, this is all just a guess.
+“You might really be 39 weeks when you think you’re at 40,” adds Vidaeff.
+She also goes on to say that the delivery date is genetically determined in many cases.

 When you go post-term that is when your pregnancy is well beyond 42 weeks, is when your pregnancy is going overtime.
 Research shows that delivery after 40 weeks has its own complications and certain risks.
 “We now change our clinical practices at 40 weeks to prevent potential complications in both mom and baby,” says Carri R. Warshak, M.D., an assistant professor in the department of maternal-fetal medicine at the University of Cincinnati.

 Once you hit your 40-week mark, your doctors or midwives will become more careful and will monitor your baby more.
 Studies show post-term infants are at a higher risk of problems with glucose metabolism, which may lead to excessive birth weight.
 Another problem is inhaling meconium (fecal waste) which can result in breathing problems or infection at birth.
+Once you are in your 42nd week, the efficiency of your placenta decreases and your amniotic fluid levels too drop down.
+“If the fetus weighs more than 8 pounds, 13 ounces, you may have difficulty pushing during labor, and using a forceps or vacuum may be necessary for delivery,” says Warshak.

 It is best to deliver your baby when you’re 39 or 40 weeks pregnant.
 Most studies point out that admissions to the neonatal intensive care unit (NICU) increase when your pregnancy lasts beyond 40 weeks.
 The chances of stillbirth too though less come into play.
 It is estimated at 40 weeks, the risk of stillbirth is 2 to 3 per 1,000 babies, and at 42 weeks the risk is 4 to 7 per 1,000 babies.
 Your doctor may induce labor if you still haven’t entered labor even after your 41st week.
 “If your cervix has started to dilate, odds are in your favor for a successful induction,” Warshak adds.